prysmaticlabs/prysm/validator/README.md

 # Roadmap Phases

-Prysmatic Labs will implement the beacon chain spec posted on [ETHResearch](https://ethresear.ch/t/convenience-link-to-full-casper-chain-v2-spec/2332) by the Foundation's research team and roll out a sharding client that communicates with this beacon.
+Prysmatic Labs will implement the beacon chain spec posted on [ETHResearch](https://ethresear.ch/t/convenience-link-to-full-casper-chain-v2-spec/2332) by the Foundation's research team and roll out a sharding validator that communicates with this beacon.

 To concretize these phases, we will be releasing our implementation of sharding and the beacon chain as follows: